zeusdeux/isInViewport/readme.md

 `3.0.0`

 - Remove the deprecated `$(el).do` method
-- Remove support for browsers < {IE9, Safari 5, Opera 10.5, Firefox 3.5}
+- Remove support for browsers < { IE9, Safari 5, Opera 10.5, Firefox 3.5 }
-- Add support for ES6 modules.
-You can now do `import 'is-in-viewport'` in your ES6 module
+- Add support for modules and bundlers.
+You can now `import 'is-in-viewport'`/`require('is-in-viewport')` in your project (yay!)

 `2.4.2`